 What causes PBA?

 There are many complex neurological theories about what brain functions go awry to cause this condition.
 One of the older theories proposed was that there was damage to the nerves passing through the medulla oblongata (located in the brainstem).
-Newer hypotheses postulate that PBA is caused by lesions in the limbic system which is involved with emotional feeling and expression of mood.
+Newer hypotheses postulate that PBA is caused by lesions in the limbic system, an area associated with emotional feeling and expression of mood.
 Another focus of research has been to look at whether lesions in the frontal lobe can cause PBA.
 No one theory has been proven yet by scientific study.

 What can be done to treat PBA?